-Stockton Unified School District, in partnership with Delta College, City of Stockton Police Department, California Highway Patrol, San Joaquin Sheriff's Office, and District Police, opened the doors to a New Stockton Public Safety Academy in the Fall of 2016.
+Stockton Unified School District, in partnership with Delta College, City of Stockton Police Department, California Highway Patrol, San Joaquin Sheriff's Office, and District Police, opened the doors to the Stockton Public Safety Academy in the Fall of 2016.

 In recent years, law enforcement agencies have had a hard time recruiting officers.
 Something needed to be done.
 In the Fall of 2014, regional leaders, law enforcement officers and educators visited the Fairfield-Suisun Public Safety Academy.
 The delegation was impressed with the quality of the students and high level of performance.
 The whole school had a tangible commitment to excellence and community services.
 The Stockton Public Safety Academy will model itself after this program.